BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for NFL betting, Vikings vs. Bears on Monday Night Football

 Get $150 in bonus bets using the BetMGM bonus code CBSSPORTS when your first wager of $10 or more on Vikings vs. Bears on Monday wins

-Those looking to get into NFL betting can use the latest BetMGM bonus code CBSSPORTS to access one of two promotions being offered by the platform, depending on which state you live in.
+The latest BetMGM bonus code CBSSPORTS gives new users the perfect opportunity to get in on the action when the Chicago Bears host the Minnesota Vikings on Monday Night Football.
+Depending on which state you live in, you can access one of two promotions being offered by BetMGM.
 You'll either be able to get $150 in bonus bets after winning your qualifying wager of $10 or more, or get up to $1,500 in bonus bets if your qualifying wager loses.
-Week 1 of the 2025 NFL season concludes with Monday Night Football as the Minnesota Vikings head to Soldier Field to take on the Chicago Bears.
-The Vikings will be breaking in a new quarterback in J.J.
-McCarthy, a Chicagoland native after playing high school football in LaGrange, while the Bears are hoping new head coach Ben Johnson can display some early magic for a franchise that has never had a 4,000-yard passer in its history.
+According to the latest NFL odds at BetMGM, the Vikings are favored by 1.5 points, while the over/under for total points scored is 43.5.
 Sign up for BetMGM here:

 Explaining the BetMGM bonus code